AmmarYasserAllam/Sentiment-Analysis-of-Amazon-Reviews/README.md

 The analysis was conducted using Python, utilizing libraries such as Pandas, NumPy, Matplotlib, and Natural Language Processing (NLP) techniques for sentiment analysis.

-## Getting Started

-To run the analysis on your local machine, you will need to have Python and the required libraries installed.
-Clone this repository and execute the Jupyter notebooks.
-Feel free to explore the analysis reports to view the visualizations and insights.

 ## Feedback and Contributions

 Feedback and contributions to this project are welcome!
 If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.